 The EOA contract is a high-performance agreement for ALS ambulance services that incorporates Response Time standards for defined ambulance areas with associated penalties.
 There are seven historic areas for performance reporting within the EOA: The Urban areas of Oakmont, Rohnert Park, Santa Rosa, Sebastopol, all Semi-Rural areas, and all Rural Areas.
 Emergency ALS IFT creates a seventh response time category.
+The north expansion of the EOA will add new urban areas in Healdsburg and Windsor and expand the rural and semi-rural areas.
 The County will require the Contractor to perform to the response time requirements in the chart below.